-We get a lot of questions from divers who want to start diving on twin cylinders and expect there to be a BCD that will hold both a single cylinder and a set of twins.
-It's a bit more complicated than that unfortunately and your best bet is to go old school with a backplate and wing setup.
-Backplates are much stronger than conventional BCDs today and much more customisable, another huge benefit is they're mostly universal so you can mix and match brands without worrying too much about compatability.
+We get a lot of questions from divers who want to start diving on twin cylinders and expect there to be a BCD that will hold both a single-cylinder and a set of twins.
+It’s a bit more complicated than that unfortunately and your best bet is to go old school with a backplate, harness and wing setup, or BHW for short.
+Backplates are much stronger than conventional BCDs today and much more customisable, another huge benefit is they’re mostly universal so you can mix and match brands without worrying too much about compatibility.
+It’s best to stick with one brand throughout for compatibility but you can get lucky and mix some parts.

 I won’t go into the benefits of diving twins because if you’re reading this you’ve probably heard them all so I’m going to get straight into this…